harshbuddhadev/TechGuides/SSH/ssh-key-setup.md

 # How to Setup SSH Keys for Public/Private Key Authentication
+This Guide Contains the Steps to Setup SSH Key for Authentication for SSH Login/GitLab/GitHub

 ## SSH Key Generation
 1. Open any Terminal Window (Powershell/Windows-Terminal/Command-Prompt/Terminal)